Seravian/.github/profile/README.md

 ## 🔐 Privacy & Data Protection

 At Seravian, we take your privacy and mental health data seriously.
-Our platform is built with security-first principles and follows industry best practices for healthcare data protection.
+Our platform is built with security-first principles.

-**📄 [Read our Privacy Policy](.assets/seravia_privacy_policy.pdf)** - Comprehensive information about how we collect, use, and protect your data.
+**📄 [Read our Privacy Policy](.assets/seravian_privacy_policy.pdf)** - Comprehensive information about how we collect, use, and protect your data.

 ---